taustation-fan/taustation-fan.github.io/README.md

 loser.

 On stations with a Sick Bay, the loser can then recover in the Sick Bay.
-On stations without a Sick Bay (currently only Bordeaux Station), this can be the death of the character's body, which triggers the activation of a clone.
+On stations without a Sick Bay (currently only Bordeaux Station and Caen Stronghold), this can be the death of the character's body, which triggers the activation of a clone.

 You can practice combat by going to the Ruins and using the "look for trouble" feature.